How to prepare for an apprenticeship interview

 Your interviewer will expect you to be nervous, but panicky and disorganised is not an impression you want to give.
 The following preparations should enable this:

-• Make sure you arrive in plenty of time for your interview – half an hour early is NOT too early.
+- Make sure you arrive in plenty of time for your interview – aim for at least 10 or 15 minutes.
 This will give you an opportunity to gather your thoughts before the interview and to make sure you’re in the right place.
 Check in as soon as you get there so that your interviewers can be informed that you’ve arrived.
 Some companies have different receptions for different departments… if you arrive at the wrong place, you need time to get where you need to be.

 3. The interview